Campbell Scientific (Canada) Corp.

 Timeline

-1988 – Company licenses a prototype of snow depth sensor from Hydrometeorology Division of the Canadian Atmospheric Environment Service.
+1988 – Licences prototype of snow depth sensor from Hydrometeorology Division of the Canadian Atmospheric Environment Service which they developed into the first-generation sensor CSMAL01, and then later generations in the subsequent years.
 (Labine, C. “Automatic Monitoring of Snow Depth”)

 Sources